 - Butter – make sure you’re using unsalted butter that’s also soft.
 Salted will give your frosting a little bit of a salty taste – not ideal for these cupcakes.

-How to make green velvet cupcakes
+How to make Green Cupcakes

-And they’re super easy to make!
+These cupcakes are super easy to make!

-1 – Make the Cupcakes
+1 – Make and bake the green cupcakes

-Preheat oven to 350°F and line cupcake pans with baking cups.
+- Preheat oven to 350°F and line cupcake pans with baking cups.

 Tip!